 Under section 213(a) of the Small Business Regulatory Enforcement Fairness Act of 1996 (Pub.
-L. 104-121), we want to assist small entities in understanding this rule.
+L. 104-121), we want to assist small entities in understanding this proposed rule.
 If the rule would affect your small business, organization, or governmental jurisdiction and you have questions concerning its provisions or options for compliance, please call or email the person listed in the FOR FURTHER INFORMATION CONTACT section.
+The Coast Guard will not retaliate against small entities that question or complain about this proposed rule or any policy or action of the Coast Guard.